-variables to characterise the individual heterogeneity.
-These include sociodemographic variables like age, sex (women), family status and number of children.
+Table 1 presents descriptive results for the observable covariates separated for the total sample, the treatment group and the non-treatment group respectively.
+The covariates cover several variables to characterise the individual heterogeneity.
+All of the variables are measured at the point in time when the individuals enter the unemployment spell and are therefore constant over the observed time period.
+They include sociodemographic variables like age, sex (women), family status and number of children.
 Individual qualifications are represented by the type of vocational education, schooling and the caseworker's assessment of occupational qualifications (Level of Qualification).
-Further information includes the vocational experience and the type of work the individuals are looking for (Applicant for Full Time Job, Desired Occupational Group).
-The sets of dummy variables refer to the following reference categories: Those for vocational education to individuals with no vocational education, those for the level of qualifications to individuals with or without technical knowledge, those for schooling to individuals with no completed secondary education, those for family status to single and unmarried individuals, and the dummy variables for the desired occupational group refer to individuals who want to work in the agriculture and fishery industry, the mining industry and miscellaneous professions.
+Further information includes vocational experience and the type of work the individuals are looking for (Applicant for Fulltime Job, Desired Occupational Group).
+The sets of dummy variables refer to the following reference categories: those for vocational education to individuals with no vocational education, those for the level of qualifications to individuals with or without technical knowledge, those for schooling to individuals with no secondary school qualifications, those for family status to single and unmarried individuals, and the dummy variables for the desired occupational group refer to individuals who want to work in the agriculture and fishery industry, the mining industry and miscellaneous occupations.